expo/expo/packages/expo-updates/README.md

 ## Configuration

-Some build-time configuration options are available to allow your app to update automatically on launch.
-On iOS, these properties are set as keys in `Expo.plist` and on Android as `meta-data` tags in `AndroidManifest.xml`, adjacent to the tags added during installation.

-On Android, you may also define these properties at runtime by passing a `Map` as the second parameter of `UpdatesController.initialize()`.
-If provided, the values in this Map will override any values specified in `AndroidManifest.xml`.
-On iOS, you may set these properties at runtime by calling `[UpdatesController.sharedInstance setConfiguration:]` at any point _before_ calling `start` or `startAndShowLaunchScreen`, and the values in this dictionary will override Expo.plist.
+Some build-time configuration options are available to configure the behavior of `expo-updates`.
+On iOS, these properties are set as keys in `Expo.plist` and on Android as `meta-data` tags in `AndroidManifest.xml` adjacent to the tags added during installation.
+On Android, you may also define these properties at runtime by passing a `Map` as the second parameter of `UpdatesController.initialize()`, and when provided the values will override any values specified in `AndroidManifest.xml`.
+On iOS, you may set these properties at runtime by calling `[UpdatesController.sharedInstance setConfiguration:]` at any point _before_ calling `start` or `startAndShowLaunchScreen` and the values in this dictionary will override any values specified in `Expo.plist`.

 | iOS plist/dictionary key | Android Map key | Android meta-data name         | Default | Required? |
 | ------------------------ | --------------- | ------------------------------ | ------- | --------- |